 This particular search term looks for those with the phrases Limited Partner or LP, which also has the words Investor and VC within their profiles, while looking to exclude keywords such as Associate, Analyst, Principal, and Advisor.

 It is advised that you create and refine your own queries to meet your fundraising needs.
 For example, if you are looking for investors and new connections in emerging markets, adding the keyword, “emerging” can be helpful.
-As previously mentioned, you should also look to constantly update your CRM system to keep track of your progress.
+As previously mentioned, constantly updating your CRM system can be beneficial to keep track of your progress.

-When planning to reach out to potential LPs, you should check to see if you have existing mutual connections with them.
-If you do, you should refer to our “Utilizing Connectors” guide to leverage your existing relationships for ‘warm introductions.’
+When planning to reach out to potential LPs, you can check to see if you have existing mutual connections with them.
+If you do, referring to our “Utilizing Connectors” guide can be helpful in leveraging your existing relationships for ‘warm introductions.’

-In the cases where you do not have any relationships to leverage, you should continue with planning a cold outreach campaign.
-You should know how to communicate with potential LPs to achieve the maximum possible engagement.
-When writing an email, keep in mind that each email should compel the investor to take action, such as schedule a meeting or review your deck.
+In the cases where you do not have any relationships to leverage, you may want to continue with planning a cold outreach campaign.
+To achieve the maximum engagement possible, look to strategize your messaging accordingly and consider the objective of each email and call to action.
+For example, what action are you looking to incite via your email?
+Typically, this can be to schedule a meeting or review your deck.

 This content is provided by VC Lab, the venture capital accelerator.